drhayes/drhayes.io/src/about.md

 I love jokes, especially dad jokes.
 But that was before I was a dad and it's only gotten worse since.

-I love everything game (board and digital and role-playing), plain text formats, productivity, and knowledge management.
+I love everything game (board and digital and role-playing)

+I dig on plain text formats, productivity, and knowledge management.

 I'm a musician.
 I've played the piano since I was very young, and I very much like making music with things that look like [trackers](https://en.wikipedia.org/wiki/Music_tracker).

 I like keyboards that make too much noise, especially ergodox keyboards.

+I like to think I'm a mentor, but I'm still learning how to do that myself from people who are really good at it.

 ## Contact Me